danialhbma/ITP-SE12-Power-Monitoring/InfluxDB/README.md

 	* The expression above also redirects the output from OpenWeatherMapAPIClient.py to output.log, this is mainly for debugging and is not mandatory.
 2. crontab -l
 	* View CRON jobs scheduled

+## InfluxDB backups
+Use the influx backup command to back up data and metadata stored in InfluxDB.
+InfluxDB copies all data and metadata to a set of files stored in a specified directory on your local filesystem.
+1. cd into InfluxDB docker image shell
+	* sudo docker exec -it <container id> /bin/bash
+	* e.g., docker exec -it 85467b4a3382 /bin/bash
+2. influx backup <backup-path>